Azure/ARO-RP/docs/upstream-differences.md

   scope of this patch to get this upstream; don't allow end-users to choose their cluster resource group

-* CARRY: HACK: don't use managed identity on ARO

-  At the moment OCP on Azure uses MSI for kubelets and controllers and one or more service principals for operators.
-For now on ARO, simplify to all components using the user-provided SP.
-Later, we'll reinstate a separate managed identity at least for worker kubelets

 * CARRY: HACK: don't set public DNS zone on DNS CRD in ARO

   In ARO, the public DNS zone is maintained by the service and the cluster